uviclibraries/html-css/act-1.md

 # Getting Started With HTML

-To start, we will be learning about adding basic components to an about me page like text.
+To start, our HTML page will look basic, but if you finish the workshop you will have something that looks like a complete web page, with images and links, and more.
 If you and your group have any questions, or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
-This exercise will be for creating an about me page, it doesn’t have to be about yourself.
-Mine will be about Zuko, a character from a cartoon show.
+In this exercise we will create an "about me" page, but it doesn’t have to be about you.
+Mine will be about "Zuko," a character from a cartoon show.
 Have fun!

-If you haven’t already, **please install [Visual Code Studio text editor](https://code.visualstudio.com/) on your computer**.
+If you haven’t already, **please install [Visual Code Studio text editor (↪)](https://code.visualstudio.com/) on your computer**.
 You are welcome to use any text editor you like, but our workshop examples use VCS.
 We use this editor becasue it has some smart features that help to prevent code errors.

 ## Create a directory and your first HTML file